 |Campus||English Bridge Campus|

-|Start date||3 September 2019|
+|Start date||2 September 2024|

-|Course code||ELI-AL (1921)|
+|Course code||ELI-AL (2426)|

 A minimum of five GCSEs at grade 4 or above, including English Language and English Literature.

-You will be immersed in the seventeenth century world of Jacobean intrigue, obsessive desires and murder.
+You will be immersed in the 17th-century world of Jacobean intrigue, obsessive desires and murder.
 But be warned, there is also the chance of being shipwrecked upon a remote island with a vengeful magician and three boisterous drunks for company.

 The student magazine produced by students is part of the enrichment opportunities led by the English Department.
 Trips include theatre trips to London, Manchester and Stratford-upon-Avon and international trips include a visit to battlefields in France, university taster days, residentials and creative writing workshops.
 These are all optional but highly recommended.
-Aspiring Oxford and Cambridge applicants will benefit from our extensive range of activities to support you in making a competitive application including: small group subject tuition, Oxford and Cambridge conferences, visits and contacts with our link staff, access to summer schools, application support and essay competitions, supra-curricular activities and access to free university level Massive Open Online Courses (MOOC).
+Aspiring Oxford and Cambridge applicants will benefit from our extensive range of activities to support you in making a competitive application including: small group subject tuition, Oxford and Cambridge conferences, visits and contacts with our link staff, access to summer schools, application support and essay competitions, supra-curricular activities and access to free university-level Massive Open Online Courses (MOOC).

-You can apply online via the APPLY NOW button and then add an additional 2 or 3 subjects to make up your academic programme.
-You can also apply for a second, alternative programme of study on the application page.
-If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email: firstname.lastname@example.org
+You can apply online via the APPLY NOW button and then add an additional two or three subjects to make up your academic programme.
+You can also apply for a second, alternative vocational programme of study via a separate application.
+If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email firstname.lastname@example.org

 See how an apprentice can help your business.